Purdue-CS193/homework-0-adityakotha54/index.md

+# Aditya Kotha's First CS193 Homework

+- The TA's
+- ed discussion
+- friends in the class

-## Welcome to GitHub Pages - Aditya Kotha
+## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.